unm-digital-futures/digital-history-review/docs/essays/you-are-here.md

   class="pullquote"
   text="The purpose of this design is to frame many points of view for the visitor which includes the Sandia Mountains, the park playground, or the nearby shopping center."  %}

 The artwork is perfectly located in a quiet, secluded, and open environment.
 The colorful artwork compliments the bright green trees and the pristine blue sky.
 The artwork also does a good job in reflecting the harmony and tranquility of the environment.
 Each window is mounted on a concrete slabs which serve as seating for visitors.
 The windows are all arranged in a concave manner.
 The purpose of this design is to frame many points of view for the visitor which includes the Sandia Mountains, the park playground, or the nearby shopping center.
-Seating is encouraged at its base so that the visitor can observe and appreciate their surroundings [^source]("You are Here", 2011-2016).
+Seating is encouraged at its base so that the visitor can observe and appreciate their surroundings. [^source]

 {% include figure.html
   class="img-center"